FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 ```js
 import { NgForm } from '@angular/common'
 ```
 That's it!
-Angular creates and attaches an NgForm directive to the `<form>` tag automatically.
+Angular creates and attached the NgForm directive to the `<form>` tag automatically.
 ---
 # Controlling Forms